Skip to content

 Signs that your baby is about to roll over

-- Roll from their tummy to their back (this is a big sign that rolling from back to tummy is coming soon).
+3. Baby can roll from tummy to back – This signals that rolling from back to tummy is imminent

 Additional Signs That Your Baby is Ready